jeffminlin/vmcnet/README.md

   publisher={Elsevier}
 }
 ```
-If citing version `0.2.0` of this GitHub repository directly, you can use the following citation:
+To cite version `0.2.0` of this GitHub repository directly you can use the following:

 ```
 @software{vmcnet2021github,